16sancjo/discordbot/README.md

-Simple bot made using discord.js for development: create a .env file and set your bot token in that file to DISCORDJS_BOT_TOKEN
+Simple bot made using discord.js

+for development: Create a .env file and set your bot token in that file to DISCORDJS_BOT_TOKEN.
-The bot cannot recognize users @ yet so use user ID's to access user ID's you need to turn on developer mode in Disscord.
+                 To connect your MongoDB set the URI to MONGO_URI in the .env file.